typelevel/fs2/guide.md

 [`Pull` class](https://github.com/functional-streams-for-scala/fs2/blob/main/core/shared/src/main/scala/fs2/Pull.scala)
 for the full set of operations on `Pull`.

-A pull that writes a single a single output of type `Int` can be constructed with `Pull.output1`.
+A pull that writes a single output of type `Int` can be constructed with `Pull.output1`.

 ```scala
 import fs2._